hpgrahsl/kryptonite-for-kafka/docs/modules/funqy-http.md

 ./mvnw quarkus:dev
 ```

-If you have the Quarkus CLI installed in your environment you could alternatively run this command from within the `funqy-http-kryptonite` module folder:
+If you have the Quarkus CLI installed in your environment, you can also run this command from within the `funqy-http-kryptonite` module folder:

 ```bash
 quarkus dev